whalebone/wb-docs/en/video_guides.rst

 Blocking page configuration
 ---------------------------
 With Whalebone, you can fully customize blocking pages, which appear in case someone attempts to access a dangerous website in their browser.
 This tool needs a local resolver, where you can switch the blocking page from cloud to on-premise.
-In order to configure blocking pages, go to "Configuration" and then "Blocking pages".
+In order to configure blocking pages, go to **Configuration** and then **Blocking pages**.
 You can adjust the existing ones or create a brand-new one.
 When creating a new blocking page, you can define its name, the domain, and the language of the page.
 Afterward, fill in all the necessary data including the name of the company, its logo and contact information.
 Naturally, you can change the information later on.
 If you want to do so, use the magic stick or edit directly in the HTML code.
 You can modify the design as well as the content of the blocking page as you choose.
 All you need to do is to preserve the necessary variables shown over the blocking field.

-Once you have saved the modified blocking page, go to "Resolvers" and select the resolver to which you would like to apply the blocking page.
+Once you have saved the modified blocking page, go to **Resolvers** and select the resolver to which you would like to apply the blocking page.
 Go to "Policy assignment" and apply the blocking page to a given resolver.
 Alternatively, you can assign it to a specific IP address or range.
-While you're at it, you can also activate a "bypass", which will alow the user to access the blocked domain nonetheless.
+While you're at it, you can also activate a **bypass**, which will alow the user to access the blocked domain nonetheless.

 .. raw:: html